Resources for Hairdressers Struggling with their Mental Health

-If you are struggling with intense, negative emotions during this period (or any time), it is important you reach out to someone who can help.
+If you are struggling with intense, negative emotions, it is important you reach out to someone who can help.
 This could be a family member, friend, partner or colleague.

 Samaritans – offering confidential support for people experiencing feelings of distress or despair.
 You can contact Samaritans by clicking the link or calling 116 123 (free 24-hour helpline).

 Calm – CALM (or Campaign Against Living Miserably) is a charity that provides a mental health helpline and webchat.
 You can contact Calm by clicking the link or calling 0800 58 58 58 (daily, 5pm to midnight).
 Alternatively, you can download their free app for access to meditation, breathing exercises and sleep-aid stories.